-- i. for professional services rendered to a privately insured patient as part of an episode of hospital treatment (other than public patients).
-Medical practitioners must indicate on their accounts if a medical service is rendered in these circumstances by placing an asterisk '' directly after an item number where used; or a description of the professional service, preceded by the word 'patient'; - ii. for professional services rendered as part of an episode of hospital-substitute treatment, and the patient who receives the treatment chooses to receive a benefit from a private health insurer.
-Medical practitioners must indicate on their accounts if a medical service is rendered in these circumstances by placing the words 'hospital-substitute treatment' directly after an item number where used; or a description of the professional service, preceded by the words 'hospital-substitute treatment'.

-- (b) 100% of the Schedule fee for non-referred attendances by general practitioners to non-admitted patients and services provided by a practice nurse or registered Aboriginal Health Worker on behalf of a general practitioner. - (c) 85% of the Schedule fee, or the Schedule fee less \$69.10 (indexed annually), whichever is the greater, for all other professional services.
+- i. for professional services rendered to a patient as part of an episode of hospital treatment (other than public patients).
+Medical practitioners must indicate on their accounts if a medical service is rendered in these circumstances by placing an asterisk '\' directly after an item number where used; or a description of the professional service, preceded by the word 'patient'; - ii. for professional services rendered as part of an episode of hospital-substitute treatment, and the patient who receives the treatment chooses to receive a benefit from a private health insurer.
+Medical practitioners must indicate on their accounts if a medical service is rendered in these circumstances by placing the words 'hospital-substitute treatment' directly after an item number where used; or a description of the professional service, preceded by the words 'hospital-substitute treatment'. - (b) 100% of the Schedule fee for non-referred attendances by general practitioners to non-admitted patients and services provided by a practice nurse or registered Aboriginal Health Worker on behalf of a general practitioner. - (c) 85% of the Schedule fee, or the Schedule fee less \$73.70 (indexed annually), whichever is the greater, for all other professional services.

-Public hospital services are available free of charge to eligible persons who choose to be treated as public patients.
+Public hospital services are to be provided free of charge to eligible persons who choose to be treated as public patients in accordance with the National Healthcare Agreement.